Apollo3zehn/EtherCAT.NET/README.md

 In its current state, many, but not all planned features are already implemented.
 Thus only an alpha version is available ([NuGet](https://www.nuget.org/packages/EtherCAT.NET)) up to now.
 This mainly means that any EtherCAT network can be configured and started, but high-level features like simple configuration of the SDOs are not yet implemented.

-As written in the repository description, this master already supports slave configuration via ESI files.
-In fact, these files are *required* to allow the master to work.
-As shown in the sample [sample](https://github.com/Apollo3zehn/EtherCAT.NET/tree/master/sample/SampleMaster), you need to point the configuration to the folder, where the ESI files live.
+This master already supports slave configuration via ESI files.
+In fact, these files are *required* for the master to work.
+As shown in the [sample](sample/SampleMaster), you need to point the configuration to the folder, where the ESI files live.

-Another (half-working) feature is to allow the configuration of complex slaves.
+Another feature is the configuration of complex slaves.
 For example, this master has been sucessfully tested with the Profibus terminal (```EL6731-0010```).
-TwinCAT allow confguration of this terminal through a special configuration page.
-Since creating high-level configuration interface for each complex slave is much work, the priority for EtherCAT.NET lies on providing a simple interface to customize SDOs (like in TwinCAT), so that the end user can tune the required settings for any slave in a generic way.
+TwinCAT allows confguration of this terminal through a special configuration page.
+Since creating high-level configuration interfaces for each complex slave is much work, the priority for EtherCAT.NET lies on providing a simple interface to customize SDOs (like in TwinCAT), so that the end user can tune the required settings for any slave in a generic way.

 ## Prerequisites (at runtime)